 - Acceptance Facility Execution Fee, photo fees and other related fees must be made by separate check payable to "Washington County" or cash.

-Passport photos are available at our service centers for an additional fee of $15 (cash or check).
+Passport photos are available at county service centers for an additional fee of $15 (cash or check).
 One 2-inch by 2-inch photograph, meeting a variety of specific requirements, is required to obtain a passport.

 Renew a Passport

-The U.S Department of State Passport Services requires you to renew your passport by mail if it meets eligibility requirements.
+The U.S Department of State Passport Services requires applicants to renew your passport by mail if it meets eligibility requirements.
 If your passport is eligible for renewal by mail, you cannot renew at county service centers.
 If your passport is not eligible for renewal by mail, follow the steps above.
 Your current passport can be used as proof of U.S citizenship as long as it is not damaged, altered or mutilated.